-0.910 Poise and Self Improvement for Women (3 Lab Hrs/Wk)
+0.910 Poise and Self Improvement for Women

+vement for Women 1-3 Credit (3 Leb Hrs/Wk)

 A course planned to help the student develop a greater understanding of the importance of efficient personal management, optimal health and nutrition and personal appearance in the development of the individual.
-Grooming, wardrobe planning, etiquette and visual poise will be emphasized.
+Groomlng, wardrobe planning, etiquette and visual poise will be emphasized.